whitgroves/solidity-contracts/README.md

 ```

 ### Leasable
 An extension of the `Delegated` contract that allows ownership access for a smart contract to be leased out on a daily basis in exchange for ERC20 tokens at a price set by the contract owner.
+Calls to `owner()` will still show the original owner, but `tenant()` is available to confirm the address is currently leasing the contract.

 Under the hood, internal members of Ownable have been overriden so the existing `onlyOwner` modifier will treat the current tenant as the owner, while making `whileLeased`, `whileNotLeased`, and `onlyOriginalOwner` available for control over which functions should be accessible to borrowers:
 ```